erszcz/msc-thesis/dfly-multiboot.md

 ## x86-64 kernel

-On x86-64 initialization of the kernel is performed slightly differently and in fact is less of a hassle.
+On x86-64 initialization of the kernel is performed a bit differently and in fact is less of a hassle.
 As `loader` has already enabled paging as a requirement to enter the long mode the CPU is already running in that mode and the jump